 The renowned impressionist painter bought the house in 1890, transformed it into his own corner of paradise, and spent nearly 43 years living and working in this oasis of nature and peace.
 At the end of the 19th century, the magnificent property, which inspired most of Monet’s paintings, was converted into a museum, and nowadays, it represents a major tourist attraction for both Monet’s fans and nature lovers.

 Often referred to as the historical capital of Normandy and France’s museum city, Rouen prides itself with an exceptional history, some really magnificent medieval architecture, and a great variety of attractions, from which the stunning Gothic churches are among the city’s most appealing sights.

-As the hometown of Gustave Flaubert and the place where Joan of Arc has been executed, Rouen retains much of its old-fashioned charm, but it is also a city with a lively nightlife and thriving cultural scene.
-Some of its major attractions include the magnificent Rouen Cathedral (Cathédrale Notre-Dame de Rouen) painted by Monet; the iconic Gros Horloge (Great Clock); the Abbaye St-Ouen; the gorgeous Old Town with its paved streets lined with half-timbered houses, as well as the fantastic Musee des Beaux-Arts, one of the finest museums in France.
+As the hometown of Gustave Flaubert and the place where Joan of Arc has been executed, Rouen breathes history and retains much of its old-fashioned charm, but it is also a city with a lively nightlife and a thriving cultural scene.
+Some of its major attractions include the magnificent Rouen Cathedral (Cathédrale Notre-Dame de Rouen) painted by Monet; the iconic Gros Horloge (Great Clock); the Abbaye St-Ouen; the gorgeous Old Town with its paved streets lined with half-timbered houses; as well as the fantastic Musee des Beaux-Arts, one of the finest museums in France.